 Use security scopes to provide administrative users with access to securable objects.
 A security scope is a named set of securable objects that are assigned to administrator users as a group.
-All securable objects must be assigned to one or more security scopes.
+All securable objects are assigned to one or more security scopes.
 Configuration Manager has two built-in security scopes:

-The Default built-in security scope is used for all objects, by default.
-When you first install Configuration Manager, all objects are assigned to this security scope.
+Default: This scope is used for all objects by default.
+When you install Configuration Manager, it assigns all objects to this security scope.

-If you want to restrict the objects that administrative users can see and manage, you must create and use your own custom security scopes.
+If you want to restrict the objects that administrative users can see and manage, create your own custom security scopes.
 Security scopes don't support a hierarchical structure and can't be nested.
 Security scopes can contain one or more object types, which include the following items: